nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/ARC-ServicePlatforms.md

 The ARC supports

-- The [DataHUB](./../implementation/DataHub.html) facilitates access management across institute boarders
+- The [DataHUB](./../implementation/DataHub.html) facilitates access management across institute boarders.
 - ARCs document [changes and contributions](./../fundamentals/VersionControlGit.html)
 - The [ISA metadata model](./isa_FileTypes.html) allows to associate contributors with investigations and studies.
 List your team members to ensure proper credit for their contributions.

 ### Routine computations

 Your platform supports researchers with a specific set of methods and assays.
 You perform routine measurements, follow established protocols and SOPs to generate specific types of samples and data.

-- same types of raw data, same types of processing and analysis
-- You want to reuse computations (across projects)
+Aligned with your lab workflows, you also follow computational routines: For the same types of (raw) data you re-use computational steps for processing and analysis.
-  - to ensure comprehensibility for your clients
-  - to ensure always the same quality for your data
+Reusing computational workflows across projects helps comprehensibility for your clients and ensures reproducibility and quality for your data.
-- You want to be able to

-- simplify (ARC = always same structure)
+The standardized ARC structure helps with routine computations:

+- The simple structure itself
+  - Clients
+  - automate
 - make reproducible
 - quality control and validate
   - within one ARC
   - across ARCs covering routine measurements
-- automate

 - link to reproducibility
 - link to CWL

 ### Data publication

-At some point you or your client wants to publish the project
+At some point you or your client wants to publish the data resulting from the project

 There are two options

 1. Publish a snapshot of your ARC repository and get a DOI
-2. Publish the dataset at a [domain-specific repository](./../fundamentals/PublicDataRepositories.md), established for your platform's type of assay
+2. Publish the dataset at a [domain-specific repository](./../fundamentals/PublicDataRepositories.html), established for your platform's type of assay
   :bulb: We are working on converters to read and reshape the relevant data and metadata of your ARC into a format accepted by the public repositories

-:warning: Both these routines are work in progress!
+:construction: Both these routines are work in progress!

 ---

 ## Preparing your platform to benefit from the ARC

-In the following, we recommend steps that you **can** take to prepare your platform towards using ARCs.
+Here we recommend steps that you *can* take to prepare your platform towards using ARCs.
 They are optional and it depends on your platform, whether these are suitable.

 1. [Create](./../guides/index-CreateYourARC.html) an example ARC
-   1. Try to structure typical
+   - Try to structure a typical experiment run in your platform as an ARC
+   - Consider what information is required to reproduce the experiment from *source-to-data*
+     - What information is provided by the client or by the platform?
+     - Which protocols (materials and methods) are required?
+     - At what step and how does the client "hand over" or submit?
 2. Share your example ARC in the [DataHUB](https://git.nfdi4plants.org)
    - An example ARC helps clients understand the ARC concept and structure with your type of data and metadata
    - Where can they find what information (protocols, datasets, results)
    - How can they interact with the ARC
 3. [Create a group](./../DataHUB-Manual/datahub-CreateGroup.html) in the DataHUB for your platform
-   - A platform group
+   - A group can help you organize all running projects in one place
+   - You can easily manage access for multiple ARCs
    - If desired, you can easily set up an automated synchronization between your local (file share) and remote (DataHUB) ARCs
 4. Design [metadata templates](./../guides/swate_template-contribution.html) for sample annotation
    - Let your clients know, what information you need from them
-5. Write a short guide to tell your clients
+5. Write a short guide for your clients
+   - How can they
-6. Start creating your projects as ARCs
+6. Start packaging your projects as ARCs

 ## Meet your clients in an ARC

 Once you are ready to use ARCs for your

 ![](ARC-ServicePlatforms-images/servicePlatform-Timeline.drawio.png)

 - you decide wether you meet the researchers half the way, let them initiate the ARC or

 who initiates the ARC

 - researcher

 A major difference

 Fork the client's project, rename it to your need, put everything irrelevant to .gitignore

-## What about non-ARC clients
+### What about non-ARC clients

 Not all of your clients are used to work with ARCs and associated tools or are planning to learn it.
 Still, running a service platform, you want to interact with those clients mostly in the same routines employed with everyone else.

 Luckily the DataHUB comes with built-in, intuitive features that

 - clients only need access
   - sign up with orcid
   - sign up with...

-## Benefits for the researcher
+### Benefits for the researcher

 - already described investigation (and study) for another facility, would not want to double the work for another assay